 2. Cubed Mangoes: You can place the cubed mango in a bowl and eat them with a spoon.
 Mango cubes also make a fantastic addition to fruit salads.
 To prevent the mango juice from overpowering the flavour of the salad, drain the mango chunks before adding them.
 You can make delicious mango salads along with other fruits like papaya, apples, cantaloupe, pineapples, pears, sliced cherries and oranges.
 Add a pinch of cinnamon or lime juice for extra flavour.

 3. Desserts: Being naturally sweet, mangoes make a great addition to desserts.
-They can be blended with yoghurt to make a smoothie or mango cubes can be added to yoghurt.
+They can be blended with yogurt to make a smoothie or mango cubes can be added to yogurt.
 This luscious fresh fruit can be blended with non-fat sour cream and lemon curd and spooned into sweet brandy-snap baskets.

 Cooking: Though mangoes are mostly eaten directly, they can also form part of several dishes.
 Raw mangoes are widely used to make pickles and chutneys.
 Mango juice is often added to impart flavor to dishes.
 In fact, there are several cuisines all over the world that use mangoes to add spice to a main course.
 Given below are some of the ways in which you can make your recipes interesting by adding mangoes to them.

 1. You can prepare a mango salsa using mango chunks, papaya, avocado, and adding a bit of lemon juice and some cilantro.
 This salsa can be added to chicken, beef or shrimps or eaten as a snack with potato or plantain chips.